pzingg/hyperex/README.md

 of the rule that had an `opt`.
 This also may require appending a space character to the end of all scripts (or to the ends of each line in a script).

+## Message passing

+When buttons and fields are layered on top of each other, mouse messages are sent only to the closest one.
+Background buttons and fields can never overlay those belonging to the card.
+Both background fields and card fields precede the card in the message-passing hierarchy even though the background itself comes after the card.